vsbron/course-react2023-fast-react-pizza/README.md

 - Loaders, loading indicators, form submission and errors are handled by React Router v6.4;
 - Styles are handled with Tailwind CSS;
 - State is handled by Redux;
+- Geolocation is handled by Async Redux Thunk;

 ## Live version